Current Awards

 Complete applications must include the following:

-5. Letter of recommendation from the dissertation adviser.
-This should frame the work within feminist anthropology.
-The adviser should also certify that the graduate student will be in the dissertation writing phase at the time the award is given (November 2023, AAA meeting).
+- Letter of recommendation from the dissertation adviser.
+The letter should frame the dissertation work within feminist anthropology, speak to the value of the theoretical and methodological approaches of the student's project and work and the potential for the research to contribute to dialogues within feminist anthropology.
+The adviser should also certify that the graduate student will be in the dissertation writing phase at the time the award is given (November 2025, AAA meeting).
 The letter should be sent directly to the Committee chairperson listed below.

 - Proof of AFA membership (section memberships are documented in your AAA membership information; a print out or excerpt from this webpage is acceptable)